bootstrapguru/dexor/docs/getting-started.md

 droid
 ```

-I will display all my available commands and options.
-Dive into the documentation to explore my full capabilities and features.

-## Creating a New Assistant

-To create a new assistant for your project, use the `--new` parameter with the `droid` command:
+Running this command will start the onboarding process, allowing you to create an assistant by choosing a model, service, and prompt.
+The assistant will be created at the project level.
+If you want to create a new assistant at any time, you can pass the `--new` parameter:

 ```sh
 droid --new
 ```

-This command will guide you through the process of setting up a new assistant for your project.

 ## Onboarding